henriquesimoes/humpback/solutions/README.md

 Since these solutions use a significant among of memory, we will have to extend the amount of shared memory for the container.
 To do so, we can use the `--shm-size=<amount>` flag.
-It is enough to give 8GB.
+It is enough to give it 8GB.

 As stated before, we will need GPUs to run the solutions.
-To allow the container to access the hardware, we must specify both the runtime (`--runtime=nvidia`) and which GPUs to let visible to the container (through the `--gpus` flag).
+To allow the container to access the hardware, we must specify both the runtime (`--runtime=nvidia`) and which GPUs the container will see (through the `--gpus` flag).
 If we want to let all GPUs available, we can use the `--gpus all`.
 If only a single GPU should be used, say the second one, we can pass `--gpus device=1` (note that GPU numbers start at 0).
 For two GPUs, say 2nd and 3rd GPUs, a more cumbersome value must be given: `--gpus device='"device=1,2"'`.
-Yes, there are two level of quotes in there.
+Yes, there are two levels of quotes in there.
 For more information, check out the discussion in the [NVIDIA Docker repository on that][nvidia-docker#1257].

-As we will see later, there is no problem in always specifying the `--gpus all` to the create the container, as the GPU visibility can still be configured for processes using the `CUDA_VISIBLE_DEVICES` environment variable.
+As we will see later, there is no problem in always specifying the `--gpus all` to create the container, as the GPU visibility can still be configured for processes using the `CUDA_VISIBLE_DEVICES` environment variable.
 It is indeed a better option if you are using a shared machine to run the experiments, as the available GPUs might change over time, and that would require recreating the